Some strange things

 used a detachable Pin Grid Array with

 problems and also allowed for upgrades.
 The

 that are soldered to circuit board, a very

 A compromised BGA is difficult to repair,

 but is possible using an expensive process

 called "reballing" (which isn't nearly as

-usually means replacement of entire logic
+may mean replacement of entire logic board,

 BGAs are the most complex of miniaturized

 a good example of what makes notebooks more